Attendance & Holidays

 If you believe that your child may be entitled to authorised absence on compassionate grounds, the school will require a letter explaining the circumstances and a decision will be made by the Head teacher in consultation with the Governors.

 If your child is complaining of mild symptoms at the start of the day, we advise parents to send them in to school.
 Should symptoms continue or worsen the school will always make contact and arrange for them to go home.
-We ask that parents do not tell children that they can ask staff to go home; school staff will decide when a child is too ill to remain in school.
+We ask that parents do not tell children that they can ask a member of staff to send them home.
+One of our First Aiders will decide when a child is too ill to remain in school.

-If your child is too ill to come to school, we ask that parents contact the school as early as possible on the first day of absence.
+If your child is too ill to come to school, we ask that parents contact the school as early as possible.
 A message can be left on the answerphone before the start of the working day.
-A written note should then be brought into school on the day that the child returns, confirming the illness and dates of absence.
+We ask that you contact the school on every day of your child's absence.

-We ask that parents arrange routine medical appointments beyond the school day or within school holidays where ever possible.
-In exceptional circumstances when an appointment needs to be kept within the school day, we will require proof of the appointment by way of a letter or appointment card.
+We ask that parents arrange routine medical appointments outside of school hours or during school holidays.
+In exceptional circumstances when an appointment needs to be kept within the school day, we will require to see a proof of the appointment (a letter or an appointment card).

 The School’s policy on attendance can be downloaded below.

-We are required to report irregular attendance and long absences to Education Welfare in Bucks County Council as described inhttp://www.buckscc.gov.uk/education/education-
+We are required to report irregular attendance and long absences to Education Welfare in Buckinghamshire Council as described in http://www.buckscc.gov.uk/education/education-support/attendance/

 The Ofsted Inspection Framework (see link on our Ofsted page) takes into account “pupils’ attendance and punctuality at school and in lessons” in the “Behaviour and safety of pupils at the school” section of their analysis and report.
 The school has a current attendance level of just over 95% and, at this level, the inspectors will not award ‘outstanding’ and may not award ‘good’ even if the school warrants such an award in all other respects.